lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/git.md

 bash: git: command not found
 ```

-then you need to install Snap.
+then you need to install Git.

 ## Installing Git